Timshel/OIDCWarden/playwright/README.md

 Then you can access :

-- `VaultWarden` on http://0.0.0.0:8000 with the default user `test@yopmail.com/test`.
+- `OIDCWarden` on http://0.0.0.0:8000 with the default user `test@yopmail.com/test`.
 - `Keycloak` on http://0.0.0.0:8080/admin/master/console/ with the default user `admin/admin`
 - `Maildev` on http://0.0.0.0:1080

 To proceed with an SSO login after you enter the email, on the screen prompting for `Master Password` the SSO button should be visible.
 To use your computer external ip (for example when testing with a phone) you will have to configure `KC_HTTP_HOST` and `DOMAIN`.

-## Switching VaultWarden front-end
+## Switching OIDCWarden front-end

 You can switch between both [version](https://github.com/Timshel/oidc_web_builds) of the front-end using the env variable `SSO_FRONTEND` with `button` or `override` (default is `button`).